igrek51/nuclear/README.md

 ```

 Let's trace what is happening here:
-- `CliBuilder` is used to build CLI tree for application.
+- `CliBuilder` is used to build CLI tree for entire application.
-- `'hello-app'` is a name for that console application to be displayed in help output.
+- `'hello-app'` is a name for that application to be displayed in help output.
 - `run=say_hello` sets default action for the application.
-Now a function `say_hello` is binded as a main action.
+Now a function `say_hello` is binded as a main action and will be invoked if no other action is matched.
 - `.has(...)` allows to embed other rules inside that builder.
-- `argument('name')` adds positional argument.
-From now, first argument (after binary name) will be recognized as `'name'` variable.
+- `argument('name')` declares positional argument.
+From now, first CLI argument (after binary name) will be recognized as `name` variable.
-- `flag('reverse')` binds '--reverse' keyword to a flag named 'reverse'.
+- `flag('reverse')` binds `--reverse` keyword to a flag named `reverse`.
 So as it may be used later on.
-- `parameter('repeat', type=int, default=1)` binds '--repeat' keyword to a parameter named 'repeat', which type is `int` and its default value is `1`.
+- `parameter('repeat', type=int, default=1)` binds `--repeat` keyword to a parameter named `repeat`, which type is `int` and its default value is `1`.

 Finally, invoking `.run()` does all the magic.
 It gets system arguments list and starts to process them.

 ### Help
 `CliBuilder` has some basic options added by default, like `--help` or `--version`.
-You can check the usage by running application with `--help` flag:
+Thus, you can check the usage by running application with `--help` flag:
 ```console
 foo@bar:~$ ./hello.py --help
 hello-app